aiexplorations/nonlinear-dynamics/README.md

-# nonlinear-dynamics
+# Nonlinear Dynamics and Chaos

-Exploring nonlinear dynamics, chaos, fractals and similar topics
+A repo for exploring nonlinear dynamics, chaos, fractals and related topics using Python code.